Sasha Alex Sloan

-Alexandra Artourovna Yatchenko (born March 11, 1995), known professionally as Sasha Alex Sloan (previously Sasha Sloan), is an American singer-songwriter.
-Her debut album, Only Child, was released on October 16, 2020.
-It was met with critical acclaim by music critics, deeming it as a solid and outspoken debut album.
-Sloan's second studio album I Blame the World was released on May 13, 2022.
+Alexandra Artourovna Yatchenko (born March 11, 1995), better known as Sasha Alex Sloan or simply Sasha Sloan, is an American singer-songwriter.
+Her debut studio album, Only Child, was released in October 2020, and was met with critical acclaim by music critics, deeming it as a solid and outspoken debut album.
+Sloan's second studio album, I Blame the World, was released in May 2022, and after her departure from RCA Records in 2023, she independently released her third studio album, Me Again, in May 2024.

+As a songwriter, Sloan has been credited on songs for artists such as Camila Cabello, Katy Perry, Charli XCX, Tinashe, Anne-Marie, Idina Menzel, Pink, JoJo, and Lecrae, among others.
+As a guest performer, she appeared on the singles "I'll Wait" by Kygo, "Love Runs Out" by Martin Garrix, and "Hero" by Alan Walker.

-Life and career
+Life

-1995–2014: Early life and background

-Sloan was born on March 11, 1995.
+Alexandra Artourovna Yatchenko was born on March 11, 1995.
 She grew up in South Boston and taught herself to play on a piano her mother purchased when she was five.
 Sloan's paternal grandparents were natives of Siberia, Russia, and she spent summers on their farm there as a child.
 Her maternal grandparents were both born and grew up in South Boston.
 Sasha spent a lot of time with them in Maine.

 After graduating from high school, she went on to study at the Berklee College of Music.
 When she got back home one day, she noticed that her parents had written the word "DORK" next to her room at their house.
 Sloan posted the photo on Reddit, which quickly became viral.
 Taking advantage of this opportunity, she pasted a link to her SoundCloud under the post.
 Soon enough, she was approached by Warner Chappell Music to sign a publishing deal.
 Sloan was 19 years old at this point and following the deal, she moved to Los Angeles to pursue a career as a songwriter; she worked at a coffee shop to support herself.
+In 2024, she declared herself an atheist and a nihilist.